 On November 11, 2011, the Company announced that it had authorized a stock repurchase program permitting the Company to repurchase up to 250,000 of its shares of common stock over the following 6 months.
 The shares are to be repurchased from time to time in open market transactions or privately negotiated transactions in the Company's discretion.
-The Company repurchased 4,430 shares of common stock from open market against cash consideration of \$19,417 until September 30, 2012.
-The repurchase program expired by its own terms in May 2012.
-The balance as of September 30 and June 30, 2012 was \$415,425.
+The Company repurchased 4,430 shares of common stock from open market against cash consideration of \$19,417 until December 31, 2012.
+The repurchase plan expired by its own verses in May, 2012.
+The balance as of December 31 and June 30, 2012 was \$415,425.